 Civil War and Citizens' Demand for the State: An Empirical Test of Hobbesian Theory

-How does violence during civil war shape citizens' demand for state-provided security, especially in places where non-state actors compete with the state for citizens' loyalties?
-I draw on Hobbes's Leviathan to argue that in post-conflict settings, citizens who were more severely victimized by wartime violence should substitute away from localized authorities and towards centralized ones, especially the state.
-I test this Hobbesian argument using two surveys and a priming experiment in Liberia.
-I show that citizens who were more severely affected by violence during the Liberian civil war are more likely to demand state-provided security in the post-conflict period, both in absolute terms and relative to non-state alternatives.
-They are also more likely to comply with state authorities.
+How does violence during civil war shape citizens' demand for state-provided security, especially in settings where non-state actors compete with the state for citizens' loyalties?
+I draw on Hobbesian theory to argue that in post-conflict countries, citizens who were more severely victimized by wartime violence should substitute away from localized authorities and towards centralized ones, especially the state.
+I test the theory by combining two original surveys with existing NGO and media data on wartime violence in Liberia.
+I show that citizens who were more severely affected by violence during the Liberian civil war were more likely to demand state-provided security in the post-conflict period, both in absolute terms and relative to non-state alternatives.
 More sporadic collective violence in the post-conflict period does not reverse this substitution effect.
-Also consistent with Hobbes, citizens who were more severely victimized are more fearful of threats to peace today.
+Also consistent with Hobbesian theory, citizens who were more severely victimized were more fearful of threats to peace almost a decade later.

 Keywords: civil wars, violence, peacebuilding, statebuilding, Hobbes, Africa

 Suggested Citation: Suggested Citation